-All permits associated with approval of variances or special exceptions authorized by the Board must be obtained within two years from the date of approval.
+All permits associated with approval of variances, modifications or special exceptions authorized by the Board must be obtained within two years from the date of approval.
+If no permits have been obtained, then the prior approval by the Board shall be considered null and void.